Sex and Gender Discrimination Attorneys in San Bernardino

 Exclusively Representing San Bernardino Executives and Employees

 Knowledge is power.
 Workplace discrimination that occurs due to sex or gender is strictly prohibited.
 This happens when employers treat an applicant or employee negatively due to his or her gender.
 Although this type of discrimination has been around for as long as our country has offered employment, it has shown no signs of disappearing from the workplace.
 Since 1964, on the federal level, we’ve had Title VII of the Civil Rights Act to combat employment-related gender discrimination.
-Since then, there have been more safeguard put in place such as California’s Fair Employment and Housing Act (“FEHA”), the Equal Pay Act, Fair Pay Act, and other laws.
+Since then, there has been more safeguard put in places such as California’s Fair Employment and Housing Act (“FEHA”), the Equal Pay Act, Fair Pay Act, and other laws.

 The Most Common Practices of Sex Discrimination

 Although gender discrimination may come in many ways, there are typical trends that our attorneys have reported as the most common.
 One is when applicants are treated differently based on their gender when they are interviewed and/or not given the opportunity for employment.
 Another is when employees are negatively treated in their pay, compensation, fringe benefits, promotions, job assignments, and other related conditions based on their gender.
 This may also include discrimination based on an employee’s association with a gender group or reporting an employer’s violation of a gender-specific law such as ones protecting transgender, lesbian, gay, or bisexual individuals.
 Finally, another common type of discrimination occurs when the employer permits sexual harassment in the workplace which adversely affects employees’ ability to perform their work.
 See our blogs and specific pages for more information.

 Title VII and FEHA Are Your Best Defense